 The summer brings many poeple to Amsterdam as well as Sarajevo.
 Many travelers come to Amsterdam for the city activities, the music scene, and the family-friendly experiences.
 Additionally, many visitors come to Sarajevo in the summer for the hiking, the city activities, and the family-friendly experiences.

 Amsterdam is much colder than Sarajevo in the summer.
-The temperature in Amsterdam is usually 17°C (62°F) in July, and Sarajevo stays around 26°C (78°F).
+The daily temperature in Amsterdam averages around 17°C (62°F) in July, and Sarajevo fluctuates around 26°C (78°F).

 The sun comes out a lot this time of the year in Sarajevo.
 People are often attracted to the plentiful sunshine in Amsterdam this time of the year.
 In the summer, Amsterdam often gets less sunshine than Sarajevo.
 Amsterdam gets 204 hours of sunny skies this time of year, while Sarajevo receives 323 hours of full sun.

 Amsterdam usually gets more rain in July than Sarajevo.
 Amsterdam gets 75 mm (3 in) of rain, while Sarajevo receives 49 mm (1.9 in) of rain this time of the year.